 If you are a support professional, and you'd like to better learn how to recognize and support your gifted clients, consider joining one of my upcoming courses on Gifted Psychology 101.
 We'll be starting our next groups in early 2020 and would love to have you with us.
 Individual study courses are also an option for those who are unable to or prefer not to work in the group setting.
 This option is often a good fit for participants who want to move through the material faster than the groups do, or who do not want to practice coaching or therapy, per se, but still want to master the material (such as teachers, parents, or other people who support the gifted).

 And for any of you who want to help inform the general public about giftedness and the need for our support professionals to recognize and be competent in addressing it, please help us spread the word by sharing this article and any of our initiatives in InterGifted.
 We are proud to be able to make a positive difference in the lives of gifted people all over the world by providing literature, support, community and training for the professionals who support them.

 ABOUT JENNIFER HARVEY SALLIN

-Jennifer is the founder of InterGifted and is a psychologist, coach and mentor who specializes in providing training and mentoring for gifted coaches and other helping professionals who support the gifted; in performing giftedness assessments; and in mentoring profoundly gifted adults.
+Jennifer is the founder and director of InterGifted and is a psychologist, coach and mentor who specializes in providing training and mentoring for gifted coaches and other helping professionals who support the gifted; in performing giftedness assessments; and in mentoring profoundly gifted adults.
 She writes extensively on giftedness and self-development and you can find her articles here on InterGifted’s blog and on her own blog at Rediscovering Yourself.
 She is based in Switzerland and works with gifted adults throughout the world.
 You can learn more about her here, and feel free to reach out!